lsst-it/ittn-024/index.rst

-The image below illustrates the sector considered as the "Villa Pachon project", it also shows what the project will look like in the future once its finished and all fiber optic connections setup and installed.
+The image below illustrates the sector considered as the "Villa Pachon project", it also shows how the project will look like in the future once its finished and all fiber optic connections are setup and installed.

 Villa Pachon Image